mixu-94/adaki-nfc/README.md

-# adaki-nfc
+# adaki-nfc-verify

 A backend service for NFC tag verification using SUM (Secure Unique Message) protocol with Supabase integration for data persistence.

 ## System Overview

-adaki-nfc is a dedicated Node.js backend service that:
+adaki-nfc-verify is a dedicated Node.js backend service that:

 1. **Verifies NFC tags** by communicating with a separate Python-based SDM backend service
 2. **Logs verification data** to Supabase for analytics and tracking